 system, be it Jewish or Christian, the English translator may

-original text of the TaNaK (OT) than in English.
+original text of Aibreet (Hebrew) than in English.
 For example, the word

 for "eye" is "ayin."
 The word for "well" or "spring" is the same word.